 Factual Reporting: MIXED

-Notes: Launched in 2014, The Conservative Woman is a British political Blog based in London, UK.
-The Conservative Woman describe their values as being “unashamedly those of faith, married family and nation-state.”
+Launched in 2014, The Conservative Woman is a British political Blog based in London, UK.
+The Conservative Woman describes their values as being “unashamedly those of faith, married family and nation-state.”

-The website was founded by Kathy Gyngell and Laura Perrins and they are currently serve as co-editors of the blog.
-The UK Independence Party (UKIP) ( Far right British nationalist party) London Assembly Member David Kurten is also one of their contributors.
+The website was founded by Kathy Gyngell and Laura Perrins and they currently serve as co-editors of the blog.
+The UK Independence Party (UKIP) ( Far-right British nationalist party) London Assembly Member David Kurten is also one of their contributors.

 The Conservative Woman covers British politics, religious, cultural matters, and American politics.